 Supersport Bikes Singled Out

 The NHTSA motorcycle fatality statistics don’t tell the whole story.
-A report released last September by the Insurance Institute for Highway Safety (IIHS) fingered supersport bikes as the consistently most deadly kind of motorcycle on the road.
+A report released in September by the Insurance Institute for Highway Safety (IIHS) fingered supersport bikes as the consistently most deadly kind of motorcycle on the road.
 The death rate for a cruiser or standard motorcycle is about 5.7 deaths per 10,000 registered motorcycles, while the death rate for supersport bikes is 22.5.
 That means supersport riders are four times more likely than “regular” motorcycle riders to die in an accident.
 What is surprising is that while supersport bikes account for less than 10 percent of registered motorcycles, over 25% of rider deaths can be attributed to supersports.

 The danger of these bikes does not prevent them from being popular, especially with younger riders.
 While supersports still only account for a relatively small percentage of total bike registrations, their numbers have swelled 85% over a 5 year period.
 Not only are there more of these bikes on the road than before, but they appeal to more youthful rider, who is not only more likely to be inexperienced but also more likely to engage in risky behavior – something young men are especially known for.